 I hate extra steps as much as you do, so I’m pleased to report that you do not need to soak your sweet potato fries for great results!

 Unlike regular deep-fried French fries, these baked sweet potato fries have a lot of redeeming nutrition properties.
 Standard orange sweet potatoes provide an excellent source of beta-carotene, which your body turns into vitamin A.

 Sweet potatoes are also full of antioxidants and fiber, and have some beneficial blood sugar-regulating properties.
 Plus, they’re a very good source of vitamin C, manganese, copper, pantothenic acid and vitamin B6 (source).
 Winning!

 You’re going to need some basic equipment to make these fries.
-Chances are, you’ll have everything you’ll need already!
+Chances are, you already have everything you’ll need!
 These links are affiliate links.

 Please let me know how these sweet potato fries turn out for you in the comments!
 I’m obsessed with them and hope you are, too.

 Craving more crispy and salt snacks?
 You do not want to miss my ultra crispy baked potato wedges!Print

 - Cook Time: 35 mins